Même pas fatigué !!!

-"Même pas fatigué !!!" is a 2009 song recorded as duet by Magic System and Khaled.
-It was the lead single from Khaled's album Liberté on which it is the 18th track, and it also appeared on Kore's album Raï'n'B Fever : Même pas fatigué !!! on the second disc.
+"Même pas fatigué !!!" is a song by Ivorian band Magic System and Algerian singer Khaled.
+It was released on 2009 by Universal Music France as the lead single from Khaled's sixth album Liberté on which it is the 18th track, and it also included on Kore's album Raï'n'B Fever: Même pas fatigué !!! on the second disc.

 The song stayed at number-one hit for seven non-consecutive weeks in France, becoming Magic System's first topping hit and most successful single in France.
 It was also much aired on radio.

 Music video

 A music video was shot being a football game between two amateur teams of celebrities dubbed "Rai'N'B" and "Fever".
 Rai'N'B wins by 37-34!
 French footballer Franck Ribéry made a cameo appearance on the music video.